shiba24/pretrained-model-collections/README.md

 1. Please be careful about the LICENSE for each model of your own usage.
 2. This is in progress and we need your help!
 Thank you.

+## Contributing
+If you want to inform and add the new pre-trained models available, feel free for Issues and PRs.
+Also if you have installed caffe and want to contribute, please see [Caffe model weight and bias export for non-caffe users](#caffe-model-weight-and-bias-export-for-non-caffe-users).

 ## TODOs
  - Add more models and implementations
  - List the LICENSE for each model
- - Scripts for loading caffe model without caffe?
- - Scripts for chainer2pkl ?
+ - Scripts for chainer2pkl

-## Contributing

-If you want to inform and add the new pre-trained models available, feel free for Issues and PRs.
-Also if you have installed caffe and want to contribute, please see [Caffe model weight and bias export for non-caffe users](#caffe-model-weight-and-bias-export-for-non-caffe-users).

 ## Table of Contents